ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/github_search_w_logical_operator_or.md

 **My search:**

-> is:open is:pr review-requested:ElectricRCAircraftGuy archived:false
+`is:open is:pr review-requested:ElectricRCAircraftGuy archived:false author:my-teammate-1 author:my-teammate-2 author:my-teammate-3`
-<br>author:my-teammate-1 author:my-teammate-2 author:my-teammate-3

 ----

 The behavior I WANT is this:

-> is:open AND is:pr AND review-requested:ElectricRCAircraftGuy AND archived:false AND
-<br>(author:my-teammate-1 OR author:my-teammate-2 OR author:my-teammate-3)
+`is:open AND is:pr AND review-requested:ElectricRCAircraftGuy AND archived:false AND (author:my-teammate-1 OR author:my-teammate-2 OR author:my-teammate-3)`

 But depending on _where_ you do this search, you will get _two very different behaviors_.
 If I go to https://github.com/ --> **Pull requests** (at top) and type the search into this search bar highlighted in yellow here: